MadalinaPatrichi/uob-cloud-computing/content/book/chapter_1/Chapter_1.md

 This can be called from code and tested just by creating a number and a `TodoItem` object - the hard work of parsing URLs and converting to and from JSON is taken care of by Spring Boot.

-## Where does the data "live"?
+## Where does the data reside?

 Now you've bought carrots and paid the rent (go you!) you have time to sit and think about where the Todo items have gone.
 Not as a philosophical question, but literally.
 Somewhere in your computer, the data representing those Todo items has been stored - we can get it out again on demand, so it must be in there somewhere, right?

 The answer, at the moment is rather unsettling - the data is stored _in the memory of the webserver_.
-If the webserver is stopped, all its memory will be freed and the Todo items will be lost forever.
+If the webserver is stopped, is killed, or crashes, all its memory will be freed and the Todo items will be lost forever.
 You can make this happen by stopping and restarting the webserver.
 After you've done that, reload the web page and you'll see this:

 ![screenshot 4](./screenshot4.png)

-For sure, we could have written code in the webserver which stored the todo items in files on the disk, or somewhere else.
+For sure, we could have written code in the webserver which stored the todo items in files on the disk.
 But generally the best thing to do with data you want to store is to use some software specifically designed for storing data.
-Permanent storage of data - also called "persistence" - is a huge and complex topic, and it is almost certainly a good idea to use some datastore for persistence.
-A popular category of datastore is the _database_, and our app can be configured to use a database.
+Long-term storage of data - also called "persistence" - is a huge and complex topic.
+A popular category of data store is the _database_, and our app can be configured to use a database.

 ### Running with a database